danielhuamani/talana-challenge/README.md

 ## Refactor

 - I would add services layer pattern for logic for example validate_number_plate include in this service.
-- I would remove the repository mockup because if I change some value in the repository the test will continue to work and it can cause an error.
+- I would remove the repository mockup because if I change some value in the repository, the test will continue to work and it can cause an error.

 ## Anexo